verstdi/bart-docs/README.md

 [HTTPS](https://github.com/verstdi/bart-docs/blob/master/https.md) is adviced for production and other sensitive environments.

 # Installation
 Execute the wanted version of the BART jar file.
-The arguments "user" and "password" are mandatory
+The arguments "user" and "password" are mandatory and up to you.

 Example |
 ------------ |